 What to do about:

-- feeling sleepy, tired or dizzy – don't drive or use tools or machinery if you are feeling this way.
-As your body gets used to gabapentin, these side effects should wear off.
+- feeling sleepy, tired or dizzy - as your body gets used to gabapentin, these side effects should wear off.
 If they don't wear off within a week or two, your doctor may reduce your dose or increase it more slowly.
 If that doesn't work you may need to switch to a different medicine.

 - feeling sick - take gabapentin with or after a meal or snack.
 It may also help if you don't eat rich or spicy food.

-- diarrhoea and vomiting – have small but frequent sips of water if you have diarrhoea or you are vomiting.
+- diarrhoea and vomiting - have small but frequent sips of water.
 It may also help to take oral rehydration solutions which you can buy from a pharmacy or supermarket to prevent dehydration.
 Don't take any other medicines to treat diarrhoea or vomiting without speaking to a pharmacist or doctor.

 - weight gain - gabapentin can make you hungrier so it can be quite a challenge to stop yourself putting on weight.
 Try to eat a healthy balanced diet without increasing your portion sizes.
 Don't snack on foods that contain a lot of calories, such as crisps, cakes, biscuits and sweets.
 If you feel hungry between meals, eat fruit and vegetables and low-calorie foods.
 Regular exercise will also help to keep your weight stable.

 Pregnancy and breastfeeding

 Gabapentin is not generally recommended in pregnancy.
-There is no firm evidence that it's harmful to an unborn baby but for safety women are usually advised to take it in pregnancy only if the benefits of the medicine outweigh the potential harm.
+There's no firm evidence that it's harmful to an unborn baby but for safety, women are usually advised to take it in pregnancy only if the benefits of the medicine outweigh the potential harm.

-If you take gabapentin for epilepsy and become pregnant, do not stop the medicine without talking to your doctor first.
+If you take gabapentin for epilepsy and become pregnant, don't stop the medicine without talking to your doctor first.
 It's very important that epilepsy is treated during pregnancy as seizures can harm you and your unborn baby.